backcopy/POS_API/README.md

 A simple API built with NodeJS designed for a backend customer invoice system with MongoDB.

+WARNING: THIS CODE IS ACTIVELY BEING DEVELOPED AND IS NOT PRODUCTION READY.

 ## Getting Started

 ### Prerequisites